November 26, 2024 - 3 min read

 The Problem This Solves

-Often when companies and organizations go to setup Mastodon they already have a website located at their root domain, so they choose to install mastodon at a subdomain.
+Often when companies and organizations go to setup Mastodon they already have a website located at their root domain, so they choose to install Mastodon at a subdomain.

 Subdomain: Fedihost uses the blogging software ghost to run this documentation.
 Because we have a website already occupying fedihost.co we setup our blog here at blog.fedihost.co